 From the airport, take Airport Bus 100 to get to Waverly Bridge in the center of the Old Town.
 Airport bus costs £4.50 one-way or £7.00 return.

 You can also take the tram to get to Princes Street, which is then a short walk to the Old Town.
 The tram costs £6 one-way, or £8.50 for a return.
+For more information, check the Lothian Bus site or the Edinburgh Tram site.

 The “new” town was built after the great fire in Edinburgh in 1824 that wiped out almost all buildings in this area.